hltcoe/concrete-python/README.rst

    :target: https://ci.appveyor.com/project/cjmay/concrete-python-f3iqf

-concrete-python is the Python interface to Concrete_, an HLT data specification defined using Thrift_.

-concrete-python contains generated Python classes, utility classes and functions, and scripts.
+Concrete-python is the Python interface to Concrete_, an HLT data specification defined using Thrift_.
+Concrete-python contains generated Python classes, utility classes and functions, and scripts.
 It does not contain the Thrift schema for Concrete, which can be found in the `Concrete GitHub repository`_.

+For information about installing and using concrete-python, please see the `online documentation`_.

 .. contents:: **Table of Contents**